-These adorable pot pies have a mild and creamy coconut curry filling and a flaky, crispy crust!
+These vegan pot pies are adorable and so tasty!
+They have a mild and creamy coconut curry filling as well as a flaky and crispy crust!
 Stuffed with tofu, mushrooms, potatoes, carrots, and peas, these are the ultimate comfort dinner.
-This recipe uses fresh veggies, but for a quicker version feel free to use frozen ones to speed up the process.
+This vegan pot pie recipe uses fresh veggies, but for a quicker version feel free to use frozen ones to speed up the process.
+They're great for family dinners and parties!
+Everyone will be in awe of your cooking skills!

 Coconut Curry Pot Pie [Vegan]